The Rainbow Mountains Location

 The Most Beautiful Chinese Tourist Attraction

-In 2005, Zhangye Danxia was chosen by a panel of reporters from 34 major media outlets as China’s most beautiful Danxia landform areas and regions.
+In 2005, Zhangye Danxia was chosen by a panel of reporters from 34 major media outlets as China’s most beautiful Danxia landform area and region.

 The site has grown to become a top tourist attraction for Zhangye.
 A series of boardwalks and passage roads have been built to help tourists and visitors explore the rock formations.